MicrosoftLearning/AI-102-AIEngineer/Instructions/14-bot-composer.md

 ### Create a bot and customize the "welcome" dialog flow

 1. Start the Bot Framework Composer if it's not already open.

-    **Note**: The Bot Framework Composer is regularly updated.
-If you are prompted to install an update, do so for the currently logged in user.
-Updates may include changes to the user interface that affect the instructions in this exercise.

 2. On the **Home** screen, select **New**.
 Then create a new bot from scratch; naming it **WeatherBot** and saving it in a local folder.
 3. In the navigation pane on the left, select **Greeting** to open the authoring canvas and show the *ConversationUpdate* activity that is called when a user initially joins a conversation with the bot.
 The activity consists of a flow of actions.
 4. In the properties pane on the right, edit the title of **Greeting** by selecting the word **Greeting** at the top of the properties pane on the right and changing it to **WelcomeUsers**.